fergusg/graphql-playground/TALK.md

 Suppose we want a webpage with a list of posts, the author and "other posts by this author" links

-So maybe we have an APU like:
+So maybe we have an API like:

 1. `/posts` returning `title`, `content`, `person_id`
 1. `/person/n` returning author details